ljgago/typst-chords/README.md

 - `strings`: number of strings of the instrument (columns of the grid), default: 6, `Optional`
 - `font`: text font name, default: "Linux Libertine", `Optional`

-The returned function from `set-graph-chords` has the following parameters:
+The returned function from `new-graph-chords` has the following parameters:

 ```js
 // Generates a chord diagram